Special educational needs and disabilities privacy notice

 Personal information we collect and use

 We collect information from parents or carers for children and young people below and within statutory school age, and from young people themselves if they are aged 16 or over and no longer in compulsory education.
-This privacy notice is written for parents but we also have a leaflet for young people.

 Information collected by us